Assigning privileges and roles to PostgreSQL users

 PostgreSQL supports nested roles.
 A user, i.e., a role allowed to authenticate in a database, may be a member of one or multiple other roles and inherit their permissions.
 Learn more about role membership

-With Managed Service for PostgreSQL, you cannot access predefined
+Managed Service for PostgreSQL does not allow access to predefined roles

 Note

 You cannot create custom roles in Managed Service for PostgreSQL.
-User permissions depend on a set of privileges the user is granted.
+A user’s permissions are determined by the combination of granted privileges.

-- Click the cluster name and select the Users tab.
+- Click the name of your cluster and open the Users tab.

 - Click Save.